 - Ensure your shipping information and timescales are clear and correct.
-On Yumbles customers will be shown delivery timescales for their orders with you in line with your settings here - and they will rely on those.
+Customers are shown delivery timescales for their orders with you in line with your shipping settings here - and they will rely on those.
 So always review and make sure that your shipping settings reflect the service that you are able to provide.
 Don't set a shipping option as "Guaranteed" if you are not able to ensure delivery is on a particular date.

 - Fulfil orders on time in line with the shipping timescales on the orders, or if things change advise the customer quickly of revised delivery timescales.
 Despite best endeavours to keep your shipping settings up to date, one off events can occur to delay dispatching some orders.
 If that happens let the impacted customers know immediately of an unexpected delay by messaging them via the orders.
 You should then also edit the delivery estimate in the orders to the revised timescale.

 - Package your products well.
 Use the rattle test - if it rattles when you shake it then damage is likely.
 Parcels WILL get thrown around.
 If you are new to selling online then send out some test parcels.

 - Use a reliable delivery company.
 DPD and Royal Mail are amongst the most well reviewed, and most popular choices on Yumbles, but do your own research.
 Also be aware that at peak times some delivery networks can struggle so keep an eye on that and consider switching if there is a persistent issue.